 I Am Sober is a free app that helps you get some control back in your life.

 A key difference in habits vs addictions is willpower.
 If someone is able to overcome their habit through willpower, then it is a controllable behavior.
 Willpower is not to be confused with choice.
-Someone suffering addiction can have willpower, but their brain has been rewired with the rewards of addiction.
+Someone suffering from addiction can have willpower, but their brain has been rewired with the rewards of addictive behavior.
 Giving up an addiction cannot be done with willpower alone.

 To better draw the distinction between habits and addictions, it's important to look at each individually.